 If you can't stay in your job because you can't reasonably avoid the health and safety risks, your employer should tell the agency.
 The agency should then find you alternative work.
 You must be paid the same amount for the new work as you were earning in the job you had to leave.

 If the agency cannot find suitable alternative work for you, they must pay you for the rest of the time you were due to work.
-They must also pay you if you're on a pay between assignments contract.

 You won't be paid if you refuse an offer of suitable alternative work and have no good reason for doing so.

 If you think that you may have been discriminated against because you are pregnant, you could try to resolve the matter informally by writing to the agency, the employer or both depending on who has allegedly discriminated against you.

 You should do this in writing so that you have a record of it.
 If this does not work, or you want to make a more formal complaint, you could write a letter of grievance.
 In both cases, you should set out why you think you may have been discriminated against and what you would like to be done about it.

 If this doesn't work, you could make a claim to an employment tribunal.
 You must make a claim within three months less one day of the date of the act of discrimination you are complaining about.
 You should contact an employment specialist at your local Citizens Advice Bureau for help with this.

 For other basic employment rights, see Agency workers – what you need to know.